joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-10-29-trick-or-treat.md

 - if we have candies remaining and have seen $49$ or more ToTs, then we've either seen the last ToT, or we have another choice to make.
 - if we reach the end with no candies, we have no penalty.

 Finally, we can't have a negative amount of candies.
-Putting it all together, we have.
+Putting it all together, we have:

 $$
   \displaystyle \gamma(C,T) =